 Walt Disney World Resort

 Disney is constantly adding new lands and rides, like Rise of the Resistance at Star Wars: Galaxy’s Edge.
 Of course, you can also always experience the welcoming nostalgia of entering the Magic Kingdom.
+Just be sure to read my article on when to visit Disney World for the fewest crowds.

 👉 Pro Tip: Visiting Disney with children in the summer?
 Don’t try to stay at the parks all day or you’ll just end up with hot, cranky children!
 Get in some rides in the morning, then return to your hotel for lunch, a nap, and some pool time.
 You can return to the parks in the evening for more fun and fireworks.
 Browse the hotels closest to Walt Disney World on Booking, and be sure to reserve well in advance!